Mission

 "Above all, we hope to bring people together through the unmatched power of singing." -- Robert Bode, Artistic Director

-Led by new Artistic Director Timothy Westerhaus, Choral Arts Northwest has garnered national recognition and critical acclaim for exquisite performances and creative, diverse programming.
+Led by Artistic Director Timothy Westerhaus since June 2022, Choral Arts Northwest has garnered national recognition and critical acclaim for exquisite performances and creative, diverse programming.
 CANW won the Margaret Hillis Award for Choral Excellence (2010); and the American Prize for choral performance (community division) twice, placing first in 2010 and second in 2013.
-CANW has also been awarded coveted performing slots at the 2018 ACDA NW Regional Conference in Portland, the 2015 ACDA National Conference in Salt Lake City, and the 2013 Chorus America National Conference held in Seattle.
+CANW has performed at the 2024 NW ACDA Conference in Spokane, WA, the 2018 ACDA NW Regional Conference in Portland, the 2015 ACDA National Conference in Salt Lake City, and the 2013 Chorus America National Conference.
 In December of 2015, Choral Arts Northwest accepted an invitation to perform at a White House Holiday reception and was selected to sing for a private audience with President and Mrs. Obama.

 Made up of volunteer singers drawn almost exclusively from the Puget Sound region, CANW combines a deep sense of community with a passion for artistic excellence.
-While performing diverse repertoire from Renaissance polyphony through 20th century masterworks, CANW retains an abiding commitment to new music and has commissioned and premiered new choral compositions annually since 2007.
-Our Composer-In-Residence and Finding Your Voice programs have produced important collaborations with composers such as Shawn Kirchner, Rick Asher, John Muehleisen, Will Averitt, Eric Barnum, Jake Runestad, Melinda Bargreen, Dale Trumbore, Jessica French, and John David Earnest.
+While performing diverse repertoire from Renaissance polyphony through 20th-century masterworks, CANW retains an abiding commitment to new music and has commissioned and premiered new choral compositions annually since 2007.
+Our Composer-In-Residence and Finding Your Voice programs have produced important collaborations with composers such as Shawn Kirchner, John Muehleisen, Hyo-won Woo, Eric Barnum, Jake Runestad, Melinda Bargreen, Dale Trumbore, Jessica French, Reena Esmail, and John David Earnest.

 Contact